Tiendat06/ITZone_TeamBuilding/README.md

 -- public: vendor for static informations
 |----- css: (main, base, responsive, grid,...)
 |----- font
-|----- img: divided by page
+|----- img: divided by function
 |----- js: use 'module ES6' and Class Component
-|----- video: divided by page
+|----- video: divided by function
 -- route: redirect by router
 |----- .htaccess
 -- views: views only